What gear do you need for rappelling?

 For rappelling, one of the best belay devices in the world is undoubtedly the ATC Guide by Black Diamond.
 This sturdy and dependable product represents the go-to choice for countless climbers out there, and for good reason too: the design is impeccable and well-suited for both climbing and rappelling.
 But I digress.

 What does a belay device do?
 This mechanical piece of climbing equipment controls the rope during the act of belaying.
-To be more specific, belay devices act as a friction brake.
+To be more specific, rappelling devices act as a friction brakes.
 Therefore, in the unfortunate event of a fall with slack in the rope, the fall is brought to a stop quickly.
 Belay devices are usually attached to the climber’s harness using a sturdy carabiner.

 It’s important to note that not all belay devices are used for rappelling.
 What you want to look for is a passive-assisted belay device, which has no moving parts and can accommodate two strands of ropes.
 Active-assisted belay devices are definitely not suited for rappelling.
 If you need help choosing a belay device, I’ve also written a guide on the best belay devices out there.
 Go check it out if you’re interested!